 My daughter graduated from college over the weekend and we were overwhelmed with pride and joy.
 Both my mom and dad were here to join in our celebration of her and her accomplishment, which made it that much more special.
 I may have indulged a bit in many celebratory meals, it’s not every day your youngest graduates from college…..so I’m getting back to a whole foods unprocessed diet right away.

 Although hummus CAN BE a healthy dip, often it’s laden with refined oils, preservatives and too much salt.
 It’s actually easier to make a healthy hummus at home than searching in the grocery for a clean version.
+My oil-free hummus is made with tahini so it’s super creamy without any added oil.

 I much prefer the taste of hummus that’s made with dried beans, and hope that you’ll try soaking (makes them more digestible, and shortens the cooking time) and cooking the beans….I promise it’s not really so much work and the taste is truly worth the effort.